DanielaKuester/Udacity-Project07-MyReadsApp/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used in the course videos and are the starting point for all students.
-Because we want all students to have the same experience going through course, if your pull request alters any of the core files, then it (most likely) will _not_ be merged into the project.
+The files in this repository represent one of my projects as a Udacity Student.
+Because I want to use this project to show the code that I have written, pull requests (most likely) will _not_ be merged into the project.